StephenYoon/AspCoreAngular/README.md

 # ASP.NET Core Razor with Angular
-Testing grounds in adding an Angular app to an existing AspCore Razor web application.
+Testing grounds for adding an Angular app to an existing AspCore Razor web application.

 Motivation comes from augmenting an existing ASP.NET Razor web application.
 These are great for getting a web application up and running quickly.
 However, for the client-side, it relies on jQuery in order to enable some interactive features and also improve the user’s overall experience.

-jQuery has been playing a major role in the development of web applications over the past years, mostly because it supports a consistent syntax across different browsers.
+jQuery has been played a major role in the development of web applications over the past years, mostly because it supports a consistent syntax across different browsers.
 The problem is that jQuery code is difficult to test, hard to extend, and most importantly, hard to maintain.
-Scaling the frontend, maintenance and quality quickly becomes a concern.
+Scaling the frontend, maintenance and quality will quickly become a concern.

 In comes Angular.
 An opensource JavaScript framework designed for building scalable and dynamic web applications.
 Angular uses pure HTML as its template language, but allows us to extend HTML’s syntax and combine it with functionality in order to build higher-level components.